Baramulla: Healthcare

 Baramulla has District Medical Hospital and District Veterinary Hospital, with radiology (x-ray) and ultrasonography facilities.
-A new building for the veterinary hospital, is under construction which is near to completion and has got the indoor facilities for the pet animal patients.The District Medical Hospital is 300 bedded hospital and has all the specialization facilities available.
+A new building for the veterinary hospital, is under construction which is near to completion and has got the indoor facilities for the pet animal patients.The District Medical Hospital is 300 bedded hospital and has all the specialisation facilities available.

 Baramulla has a privately run facility for mothers and child hospital called St Joseph's Hospital.
 It was started in 1921 and is running smoothly to the entire satisfaction of the populace.

 Government Medical College, Baramulla was inaugurated in year 2018 and started its function from its first batch in year 2019.

 Eco Park

 Eco Park is on the island in the middle of Jhelum river on the road from Baramulla town to Uri.
 It is approached by a wooden bridge.
 It was developed by J&K Tourism Development Corporation with a blend of modern substructure and natural exquisiteness.
 This ecological tourism park offers a view with mountains in the background, Jhelum river flowing along the island, and lush, green, well-maintained gardens with some beautifully designed wooden huts.
 It is one of the best places to visit in the Baramulla and is a popular destination for locals particularly on summer evenings; it is developing into a major tourist attraction as well.

 A cable car project and expansion of Eco Park are planned.